nshid/react-web/README.md

 # React Web
-This is React web application using [React, Sass, Gulp and Node.js](https://www.youtube.com/watch?v=nusgoj74a3Y).
+This is React web application using [Sass, Gulp and Node.js](https://www.youtube.com/watch?v=nusgoj74a3Y).

 ## To use